They Blocked It! The Opposition's Pointless Opposition

 _____________________________________________________

-Why did the Southern wealthy not do it?
-Oh!
-They were helping Bharat control its population and now feel penalized for doing the right thing.
-Or were they selfishly caring for their nuclear families, benefiting from their higher educational quotient?
-Alright, now, let us break down the population growth of these so-called Southern, wealthier states.
-The growth rate of the Hindu population is considerably less than that of the Muslims in these states.
-However, the same opposition that demeans the uneducated Hindu voter of North India reacts sensitively when questioned about the rights of the rapidly growing Islamic population of these Southern states.
+Again, Bharat is one undivided country where the rich and the poor, the literate and the illiterate, enjoy equal rights.
+The so-called wealthier states did not grow in a vacuum.
+Their economic success is linked to the contributions of poorer states, which supply agricultural resources and manpower.
+The Hindu growth rate is considerably less than that of the Muslims in these wealthy states.
+However, the same opposition that demeans the uneducated Hindu voter of North India reacts sensitively when questioned about the rights of the rapidly growing Islamic population of the Southern states.
 Alas!
 The Muslim is poor, oppressed, and illiterate, and needs more reservations.

 Not at all!
-Suppose we question the Muslim population growth rate and whether the illiterate Muslim person of South India has equal rights as the literate South Indian Hindu who is controlling his birth rate for the nation, the opposition's response, you guessed it right, would invariably favor the Islamic poor.
+Suppose we question the Muslim population growth rate and whether the illiterate Muslim person of South India has equal rights as the literate South Indian Hindu who is controlling his birth rate for the nation, the opposition's response would invariably favor the Islamic poor.
 They would go on to say, "The South Indian poor Islamic man is willing to educate and raise his children, even if there are many of them.
-The North is not feeding him or his family.
-Islamic people also have equal voting rights regardless of their education or wealth status.
-Do not they?”
+They are backward and needy."
+Why can't the opposition think and argue along the same lines for the North Indian poor person?

 In sum, the opposition’s decision to block the bill centered less on opposition to women’s empowerment and more on concerns over the redistribution of political power through delimitation.
 Their insecurity about seat share motivated their vote, even at the cost of delaying women’s reservation.
-The broader implication is that debates about representation in Bharat reflect deeper divides about who should have a stronger voice in the nation’s future: the educated elite, or the poor and underrepresented.
+The broader implication is that debates about representation in Bharat reflect deeper divides about who should have a stronger voice in the nation’s future: the educated elite or the poor and underrepresented.
 Despite current obstacles, the women’s reservation bill is likely to pass, affirming the broader principle of equal representation.

 Comments